ballerina-attic/open-api-based-service/README.md

 [![Build Status](https://travis-ci.org/ballerina-guides/open-api-based-service.svg?branch=master)](https://travis-ci.org/ballerina-guides/open-api-based-service)

-# Swagger / OpenAPI
+# OpenAPI
 [OpenAPI Specification](https://swagger.io/specification/) (formerly called the Swagger Specification) is a specification that creates RESTful contract for APIs, detailing all of its resources and operations in a human and machine-readable format for easy development, discovery, and integration.
-The Swagger to Ballerina Code Generator can take existing Swagger definition files and generate Ballerina services from them.
+The OpenApi to Ballerina Code Generator can take existing OpenApi definition files and generate Ballerina services from them.

-> This guide walks you through building a RESTful Ballerina web service using the Swagger / OpenAPI 2.0 specification.
+> This guide walks you through building a RESTful Ballerina web service using the OpenAPI specification.

 The following are the sections available in this guide.